AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 {% include linkedHeading.html heading="Formspree Free Plan Limitations" level=2 %}

-The free Formspree plan is a pretty great option for most personal websites that don't expect more than **50 submissions per month**.
+The free Formspree plan is a good option for most personal websites that don't expect more than **50 submissions per month**.
 If you need more than that for your site, you can opt for one of their [paid plans](https://formspree.io/plans).

 ## That's It!